Classmate Updates

 I enjoy my family and friends, reading, needlework, movies and long walks in my free time.
 I am still working full time and do not have plans for cutting back or retirement (as long as my health holds out) until 2017.
 [September 9, 2015]

 Laurena (Jenkins) Hoffmeyer: After working at MSU for 32 years, I retired in March 2007.
 Although I’ve been a certified scuba diver since 1995, and really enjoy being around warm water, my back has traded in the 40 pound tanks and 15 pounds of weights for snorkeling.
 I never say never, but the bones aren’t getting any younger.
 People often ask what I find to do with “all this time on my hands”.
 Photography is my #1 hobby, particularly wildlife.
 When I’m home, some days it’s hard to get chores done with the distractions by deer, squirrels and birds.
 My greatest pleasure has been being able to photograph the amazing animals in Kenya and Tanzania.
 Every visit has been different and capturing the expressions on animals that are truly wild is profound.
-I have 6 adopted elephant orphans (only two of which are currently at the nursery run by the Sheldrick Wildlife Trust) in Nairobi.
-The other four have been rehabilitated and have now returned to the wild.
+I have 7 adopted elephant orphans (only one of which is currently at the nursery run by the Sheldrick Wildlife Trust) in Nairobi.
+The other six have been rehabilitated and have now returned to the wild.
 The people in this country are so warm and hospitable and I’m glad to have made new friendships.
+In 2023 I participated in a photography workshop in Alaska, led by a National Geographic photographer.
+Our 7 trip participants stayed on board a 90 foot yacht where, with special permits, we were able to remain in Glacier Bay and have many opportunities to photograph humpback whales, puffins, sea otters and numerous glaciers.

-Husband Bruce (of 37 years) prefers not to travel to anywhere that requires that many inoculations.
-He retired in 2016 and is caregiver to our one remaining cockatiel when I hit the road.
-Our last collie passed in 2019.
+Husband Bruce (of 40 years) prefers not to travel to anywhere that requires that many inoculations.
+He retired in 2016.
+With our last remaining cockatiel and collie having passed, the house is quieter.
 We spend a lot of summer weekends at our getaway at Sandy Pines on the west side of the state.
-In addition to photography (and I justify the amount of time because I create cards and stationery from the images), gardening, maintaining my website (laurenajenkinshoffmeyer.com), scrapbooking, and jewelry making, I also maintain the Everett Class of 1970 Facebook page, and am Co-Chair of the Delta Township Senior Council (as well as maintain their Facebook page).
+In addition to photography (and I justify the amount of time because I create cards, stationery and books from the images), gardening, maintaining my website (laurenajenkinshoffmeyer.com), scrapbooking, and jewelry making, I also maintain the Everett Class of 1970 Facebook page, am Co-Chair of the Savvy Seniors Social Group (as well as maintain their Facebook page) and also volunteer for at the Capital Region International Airport.
 “All this time on my hands” passes very quickly.
-[June 27 2021]
+[July 9, 2024]

 Gregory Kelley passed away August 27, 2015.
 Gregory attended Friendship Baptits Church in Lansing.
 After graduation from Everett High School, He received a BA in Journalism from MSU, followed by a Masters degree in Public Administration from Western Michigan University.
 Gregory lived and worked as a Journalist in various cities and states before returning to Michigan where he accepted a position with the Michigan Department of Corrections as a Corrections Officer where he attained the rank of Captain before he retired in December, 2010.
 Gregory was a well known community activist as well as an avid supporter of young people and education.
 He was the founder and editor of the Michigan Bulletin newspaper.
 He volunteered his time with several organizations such as Black Men Incorporated of Greater Lansing, where he served as former President, Black Child and Family Initiative, and the local Spelling Bee Contest.
 He loved life and his family, was a jokester with a very ready and infectious laugh and was a diehard Spartan fan.
 Photography was his hobby and his passion and he was rarely seen without his camera, always recording significant events.
 He leaves to cherish his memory: his father, Albert Kelley Sr.; brothers, Albert (Barbara) Kelley Jr., Darrell (Hazel) Kelley, and Marcus (Carol) Kelley; sisters, Verlecia (Kenneth) Johnson and Tequila (Michael) Roby; uncles, Louis (Priscilla) Stokes; long time friend, Jean Chappel; and a host of nieces, nephews, relatives and friends. [information from Lansing State Journal]